2025-homepage-banner-728

 Sleep Apnea – Critical Rating Reduction!

 The rating criteria for sleep apnea are becoming stricter, as outlined in 87 FR 8474.
 Veterans using a CPAP machine may receive only a 10% rating, down from the current 50%.
-This is a significant reduction that could impact many veterans’ compensation.
+Consider reviewing HadIt.com’s Sleep Apnea Claims Guide for current strategies.

 Tinnitus – Standalone Ratings Eliminated!